-

 The Effect of Charge-discharge Rate On Lithium Cobalt Oxide(LCO)/Graphite Volume Expansion In Shelving Stage

-Lithium-ion batteries are accompanied by volume swelling in the process of formation, circulation, storage and overcharging process, including structural swelling and gas production swelling.
-The charge and discharge rate determines the rate of the lithium removal reaction of the cell, which is also accompanied by different degrees of heat production or lithium precipitation.
-When studying the electrical performance of the cell, researchers usually increase a certain period of time at the end of charging or discharge to stabilize the state of the cell and eliminate the thermal effect or polarization.
-How does the volume of the cell change during the resting stage?
-This paper explores the effect of multiplier on the swelling of Lithium Cobalt Oxide(LCO)/Graphite system.
+Lithium-ion batteries are accompanied by volume expansion, including structural expansion and gas-producing expansion, during the processes of formation, cycling, storage, and overcharging.
+The charging and discharging rate determines the rate of de-embedded lithium reaction of the battery cell, which is also accompanied by different degrees of heat production or lithium precipitation.
+When researchers study the electrical performance of the battery cell, they usually add a certain amount of time of shelving at the end of the charging or discharging process to make the state of the battery cell stabilize, and to eliminate the thermal effect or polarization.
+How does the volume of the cell change during the resting phase?

 Figure 1.
 Various factors affecting the fast charging of lithium-ion batteries[1]

-1.Test Equipment: In-situ gas production volume monitor, model GVM2200, can control the temperature of 20℃ ~80℃, as shown in Figure 2.
+In-situ Battery Gassing Volume Analyzer, model GVM2200, can control the temperature of 20℃ ~80℃, as shown in Figure 2.

 Figure 2.
 In-Situ Battery Gassing Volume Analyzer (GVM2200)